-An MVP engineer is a person who is an expert in the initial phase of a product life cycle.
-The only thing that precedes the MVP engineer is the decision that a product should be made and preferable vague ideas on what kind of value the product provides.
+Before the MVP engineer comes almost nothing.
+The only thing that precedes the MVP engineer is the decision that a product should be made and some vague ideas on what kind of value the product should provide.
 The MVP engineer will assist in scoping initial versions and build them to validate the business potential.

 The last thing the MVP engineer does is scoping further development not to leave the product in a vacuum and also recognizing the elements that were previously not attended to, but are important to ensure the success of the product.